Home » Cake Decorating Tutorials » Rough Edge Ganache Drip Cake Tutorial

 This post may contain affiliate links to products I recommend.
 I receive a small commission at no cost to you if you make a purchase using my link.

-Learn how to make a rough edge ganache cake with gold leaf, a super shiny ganache drip and chocolate shards!
+Learn how to make this rough edge ganache cake with gold leaf, a super shiny ganache drip and chocolate shards!
+A decadent cake design that is so versatile and can be customised with your favourite chocolates.

 Rough edge cakes seemed to totally become a thing after a certain royal couple got married and had several cakes with rough-edged buttercream on them.
 The design seemed to be a little controversial among cake decorators and the general public alike – a real love it or hate it situation – but I found them rather delightful.

-You guys know how much I looooooove me some sharp-edged buttercream and sharpy-sharp-sharp ganache, but I have become a huge fan of these rough little babies.
+Now, I looooooove me some sharp-edged buttercream and sharpy-sharp-sharp ganache, but I have become a huge fan of these rough little edges.

 I love how the ganache drips from the break in the rough edge, like one of those fabulous infinity pools that fancy rich people have.
 But better, because this is chocolate…